cl-fui/cl-termbox/README.md

 ## Overview

-`libtermbox` is a simplistic text-mode library for building user-interfaces based on a rectangular grid of character cells.
+`libtermbox` is a simplistic text-mode library for building user-interfaces based on a rectangular grid of character cells, supporting keyboard and mouse input.

 CL-TERMBOX is a hand-built set of CFFI bindings, providing a verbatim low-level set of bindings, and a very thin lisp wrapper.
 Currently, only linux bindings are loaded.
 If you need to get it working on another machine, please open an issue or a pull request.